MohammadMaftoun/Deep-Learning-projects-using-Pytorch-lightning-and-Fastai/README.md

 - **Training Loop Abstraction**: Lightning simplifies the training loop, making it easy to train models with less code.
 - **Logging and Metrics Integration**: Integrated logging and metrics make it straightforward to monitor model performance.
 - **Checkpointing and Model Saving**: Lightning handles model saving and checkpointing automatically.
-- **Multi-GPU Training**: Easily scale training to multiple GPUs with minimal code changes.
+- **Multi-GPU Training**: Easily scale training to considerable GPUs with minimal code changes.
 - **Community and Extensions**: PyTorch Lightning has a growing community and supports various extensions through "Lightning Bolts" for additional functionalities.

 ## About Fastai